What is Form 1098-T?

 What if I didn't get a 1098-T form?

-If you should have received a form but did not, please verify that the form was not mailed to another address such as your permanent (parent's) address.
-You can reprint the current and previous year form 1098-T from WebAdvisor or you can request a duplicate copy by calling 734-462-4586 and leaving your name, student ID and mailing address.
+If you feel you should have received a Form 1098-T but did not, please verify that the form was not mailed to an invalid address.
+You can reprint any previously released Form 1098-T from WebAdvisor.

 I am an international student; can I claim a credit?

-Generally, international students cannot claim the credit, although some students are eligible.
-Please review the IRS documents or contact your tax consultant for advice.
+Generally, international students cannot claim the credit, although some students may be eligible.
+Please review the IRS guidelines and/or contact your tax consultant for advice.

 What if I have further questions?

 Schoolcraft College has sent the forms in compliance with the IRS guidelines.
-However, we cannot offer any tax advice on this issue.
-Please contact the IRS or your tax consultant for further information.
-IRS Publication 970 on Tax Benefits for Higher Education provides additional information on the potential education credits and deductions.
+However, we cannot offer any tax advice on the issue.
+Please contact the IRS and/or your tax consultant for further information.
+The links below will take you to different areas of the IRS website (www.irs.gov) that may provide you with helpful information regarding tax credits available to college students.